-Everybody in our family loves sweet potato fries save the Daddy.
-So we save this dish for nights he’s on call and enjoy it without him.
+Everybody in our family loves sweet potato fries, save the Daddy.
+So we save this dish for nights when he’s on call and enjoy it without him.

 We used to fry the potatoes with onions, drain them on a paper towel, sprinkle with seasoning, and then eat them while they were still piping hot.

-The healthier version below is baked, not fried, and packed with all the vitamins and nutrients so plentiful in sweet potatoes.
+The healthier version below is baked, not fried.
+And it’s packed with all the vitamins and nutrients so plentiful in sweet potatoes.

-Plus, they are absolutely delicious (and not as heavy as the pan fried variety)!
+But be warned!
+These sweet potato fries are slightly addictive and absolutely delicious (and not nearly as heavy as the pan fried variety)!

 Olive Oil (for tossing)